weaviate/weaviate-io/developers/weaviate/config-refs/schema/range-index.md

 :::

-Object properties in Weaviate are indexed and searchable.
-The [rangeable index](/developers/weaviate/config-refs/schema/range-index) is an efficient way to search ranges of data.
+Object properties in Weaviate can be indexed for faster filtering.
+The rangeable index is an efficient way to filter by numerical ranges of data.
+This is particularly advantageous for properties housing high-cardinality numerical data.

-The rangeable index is available for data that is stored as an `int`, `number`, or `date` type.
+The rangeable index is available `int`, `number`, or `date` properties.
 The index is not available for arrays of these data types.

-Use the rangeable index instead when you want to filter properties using comparison operators like  `GreaterThan`, `GreaterThanEqual`, `LessThan`, and `LessThanEqual`.
-For keyword-search, the [inverted-index](/developers/weaviate/more-resources/performance#inverted-index) is a better choice.
+Enable the rangeable index when you want to filter properties using comparison operators like  `GreaterThan`, `GreaterThanEqual`, `LessThan`, and `LessThanEqual`.

 ## Define a rangeable index